-Please take steps to ensure that you satisfy these requirement before registering in the course.
+Please take steps to ensure that you satisfy these requirements before registering in the licensing course.
 Find out more about the Language Proficiency Requirement.

 The Real Estate Trading Services Licensing Course is offered by the University of British Columbia, Sauder School of Business (Real Estate Division).
 You can register at any time during the year for this self-paced blended learning course.
 For course information and to register online, please visit the UBC Real Estate Division’s Real Estate Trading Services Licensing Course webpage.

 You must complete all course assignments within one year of registering.
 The course assignments take a minimum of 10 weeks to complete.

 If you feel that you have previous education or experience that may exempt you from either the Licensing Course or Examination, please review the Council’s Education and Licensing FAQ and/or the Education Waivers and Guidelines.

 IMPORTANT NOTE ABOUT EXTERNAL TUTORS/LECTURES

 Students are encouraged to take advantage of the tutorial assistance and lectures provided with their Trading Services Licensing Course rather than spending additional money on external tutors/lectures.

 The Real Estate Council and UBC Real Estate Division are not affiliated with any external tutorial classes.
 These services are not monitored and the Real Estate Council and UBC Real Estate Division cannot be responsible for any information provided by these individuals or companies.
 External tutorial companies regularly make false claims, such as “only 30% of students pass the exam” or “we’ll guarantee that you will pass the exam” so that you will spend your money with them.
 Remember, there are no guarantees and the UBC Real Estate Division works with all students to provide every opportunity for success.